South Bend International Airport station

-South Bend Airport is a commuter train station on, and the eastern terminus of, the South Shore Line.
+South Bend International Airport is a commuter train station at the eastern terminus of the South Shore Line.
 Servicing South Bend International Airport, the station is 3 mi northwest of Downtown South Bend, Indiana.
 In November 1992, the Airport station replaced the South Shore Line's former terminus at the South Bend Amtrak Station.
 The new station was constructed at a cost of $1.8 million and dedicated on November 20, 1992.

 The station has a waiting room.
 Because the station is incorporated into the South Bend International Airport building, riders can also take advantage of its extensive lounging areas, shops and a meditation room.

 History

 Plans to move the South Shore Line station to the airport, creating an air, bus, and rail intermodal terminal, had dated back to the mid-1970s by the airport authority.
 In fact, plans to move the South Shore Line station there began to be formulated very shortly after the South Shore Line moved away from its stop in the city's downtown, which required street running, and into a newly constructed station.

 There were efforts in the late-1980 at pushing for the South Shore Line to be extended back into the city's downtown, with its stop being located at Union Station either instead of or in addition to stopping at the airport.

 In 1989, NICTD recommended moving the station to the airport, to provide what they believed would be a safer station at a more appealing location and with a large amount of available parking.
 Its financial plan that year included funding for the relocation of its South Bend station to the city's airport.
 By 1989, the area surrounding the location of the South Bend's South Shore Line station that had been opened in the 1970s had come to be seen as an unsafe and isolated part of town.
 At this point, discussions had been ongoing about relocating the station to the airport for over a decade, but had been stalled by disagreement over the route that the train should take to get to the airport.
 In 1989, the Venango River Corp., the parent company of the Chicago South Shore and South Bend, went bankrupt and NICTD became the owner and operator of the South Shore Line.
 Venango's owner was said to have supported moving the station to the airport, but was also said to have championed having it take a route that would run through the Ardmore neighborhood of South Bend, approaching the airport from its west.